389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 The security audit log would not be as busy, and would not rotate nearly as fast, allowing for months/years of audit information to be kept without consuming a lot of disk space.

-Provide a tool to parse the new security log into useful reports ?

 ## What
 -----------------------------------------------------